 Rafael Martins Pereira is our Investor Relations Executive Officer, a position he has held since 2018.
-Prior to joining Stone Co., from 2012 to 2016 he served as an analyst and financial advisor for 3G Capital Group, providing support to the Board of companies such as Lojas Americanas S.A., B2W Companhia Digital S.A., Anheuser Busch InBev SA/NV, São Carlos Empreendimentos e Participações S.A. and Restaurant Brands

-International Inc., in connection with new investments, mergers and acquisitions, strategic planning, compensation, budget planning, among others.
+Prior to joining Stone Co., from 2012 to 2016 he served as an analyst and financial advisor for 3G Capital Group, providing support to the Board of companies such as Lojas Americanas S.A., B2W Companhia Digital S.A., Anheuser Busch InBev SA/NV, São Carlos Empreendimentos e Participações S.A. and Restaurant Brands International Inc., in connection with new investments, mergers and acquisitions, strategic planning, compensation, budget planning, among others.
 Prior to that, he served as an investment banking analyst at Goldman Sachs from 2010 to 2012.
 Mr. Martins was also the founder of Exotic Cafés, where he served as a director until 2010.
 Between 2005 and 2006 he was an associate at the Barbosa de Souza Advogados law firm and he previously worked at the General Consulate of Canada in São Paulo.
-Mr. Martins received a law degree from Universidade de São Paulo in 2008 and a B.A. degree in Business Administration from Fundação Getúlio Vargas in 2010.
+Mr. Martins received a law degree from Universidade de São Paulo in 2008 and a bachelor's degree in Business Administration from Fundação Getúlio Vargas in 2010.

-Felipe Salvini is our Chief Technology Officer, a position he has held since 2018.
+Felipe Salvini Bourrus is our Chief Technology Officer, a position he has held since 2018.
 Prior to joining Stone Co., he was an executive director of B2W Companhia Digital S.A. from 2015 to 2018 and was a founder of Sieve Group Brasil Tecnologia S.A., as well as the company's Chief Technology Officer from 2010 until 2015.
 Between 2005 and 2009, he was a developer at Ponto de Referência, CarrierWeb and Cortex Intelligence.
-He also worked as a developer at MeuServidor and MeuTelefone (Voip).
-Mr. Salvini received a bachelor's degree in computer science from the Pontificia Universidade Católica do Rio de Janeiro in 2009 and completed the Key Executives Program, Business Administration and Management at Harvard Business School in 2013.
+He also founded MeuTelefone (Voip) and MeuServidor, where he served as a partner until 2006.
+Mr. Salvini received a bachelor's degree in computer science from the Pontifícia Universidade Católica do Rio de Janeiro in 2009 and completed the Key Executives Program, Business Administration and Management at Harvard Business School in 2013.

 Vinícius do Nascimento Carrasco is our Chief Economist & Regulatory Affairs Executive Officer, a position he has held since 2018.
 Prior to joining Stone Co., he was the Planning and Research Executive Officer at the BNDES, having conducted, along with the Brazilian Central Bank and the Ministry of Finance, the credit reform that led to the creation of the Long Term Interest Rate (TLP).
 He also regularly acted as a consultant on matters of economics and econometrics, and has provided consulting services for the CVM in connection with the qualitative and econometric evaluation of the auditor rotation policy, for a credit guarantee fund in connection with the role of institutional investors as bank overseers in the reduction of systemic risk, among others.
 He has published several papers in his field of expertise and has also acted as a contributor for the American Economic Review, Econometrica, Review of Economic Studies, Journal of Economic Theory, Journal of Economic Behavior and Organizations, and Review of Brazilian Econometrics.
 Mr. Carrasco received a bachelor's degree in economics from the Universidade Federal do Rio Grande do Sul in 1997, a master's degree in economics from the Pontifícia Universidade Católica do Rio de Janeiro in 2000 and a PhD in economics from Stanford University in 2005.
-He has been a fellow at the economics department of Stanford University, the economics department at Pontifícia Universidade Católica do Rio de Janeiro, the John M. Olin Program in Law and Economics at Stanford Law School and the Stanford Institute for Economic Policy Research.
+He has been a fellow at the economics department of Stanford University, the economic Review for Economic Policy Research.
 He was an elected affiliated member of the Brazilian Academy of Sciences between 2012 and 2017 and is an Economics Professor at PUC-Rio.